Backgrounder on Improved Plant Safety Performance

-Key indicators of plant safety performance have improved dramatically, as indicated in the charts below.
+Key indicators of plant safety performance have improved dramatically, as indicated in the charts.
 They show:

-- The average number of unplanned reactor shutdowns has decreased by nearly ten-fold.
-In 2007 there were about 02 shutdowns compared to about 530 shutdowns in 1985.
+- The average number of unplanned reactor shutdowns has decreased by nearly 10-fold.
+In 2017, there were about 41 shutdowns compared to about 530 shutdowns in 1985.

 Trends in Nuclear Plant Performance

-There has been a significant increase in the safe operation of over 100 nuclear power plants over the past couple of decades.
-These charts depict those indicators of reactor performance the NRC uses to help monitor the operational safety of nuclear plants.
+U.S. nuclear power plants have increasingly improved their safe operation over the past few decades.
+These charts depict reactor performance categories the NRC uses to help monitor operational safety.
 In general, safety has increased and problems have decreased.
-Since the Three Mile Island accident in 1979, the agency has enhanced and sharpened its regulatory tools and requirements to ensure safe plant operation.
-The results can be seen clearly in the following charts.
+The charts below, from the final update of the Industry Trends Program1, show how the agency's enhanced regulatory tools and requirements have helped ensure safe plant operation.

-Accident Precursors - NRC analyzes those events at plants that could lead to an accident where the reactor core melts as it did in the Three Mile Island Accident.
-A risk is assigned to each event relative to it leading to an accident.
+Accident Precursors – Even if an event at a plant had no impact, the NRC will analyze it if it could have led to an accident that damages the reactor core.
+The analysis assigns a risk number to these "precursor" events, relative to the chance of leading to an accident.
 For example, risk of 0.001 means that the event has a 1 in 1,000 chance of causing core damage.
-The data above show that over the years, these events have become much less frequent and less risky.
-This is due to many changes put in place to avoid these events in the future or to lessen the impact of such events should they occur.
+These events have become much less frequent and less risky, due to improvements to avoid these events or lessen their impact should they occur.